a-chris/new.achris.me/src/_posts/2024-02-19-setup-ruby-vscode.md

 ---
 layout: post
 title:  Best Visual Studio Code extensions and settings for Ruby and Rails
-date:   2024-04-24 9:08:42 +0200
+date:   2024-09-19 9:08:42 +0200
 categories: posts
 image: /images/blog/ruby-vscode.png
 description: Best Visual Studio Code extensions and settings to work with Ruby and Ruby on Rails and bring several RubyMine features.
 ---

-I've been using Ruby for three years and Visual Studio Code has been my preferred IDE since day one.
-Coming from a Java background, I initially tried using RubyMine: it had several feature I was missing on VS Code but it was resource-expensive and I didn't like the UI (I know it has improved recently).
+I've been coding in Ruby for three years and Visual Studio Code has been my preferred IDE since day one.
+Coming from a Java background, I initially tried using RubyMine: it had a lot of features but, as you might know, it was resource-expensive and I didn't like the UI (I heard it has improved recently).

 **This led me to seek out the best VS Code extentions and settings to work with Ruby (and Ruby on Rails) to brings some of the RubyMine features I was missing.**